Hamid6426/learn-javascript/README.md

 ## Why do we use javascript?

-We use javascript because it enable us to add functionality to our HTML and CSS.
+We use javascript because it enables us to add functionality to our HTML and CSS.

 #### For Example:
 - Adding an alert function when a button is clicked
-- Add a function which will save form data
+- Add a function that will save form data

 ## Ways to use javascript in an HTML?